-In most cases, the doctor will do a physical exam and ask for specific lab tests to make sure your depression symptoms aren't related to a condition such as thyroid disease or cancer.
+In most cases, the doctor will do a physical exam and ask for specific lab tests to make sure your depression symptoms aren't related to a condition such as thyroid disease, vitamin D deficiency, or another medical problem.
 If your symptoms are related to another serious illness, treating that illness may also help ease the depression.

 Diagnosing Depression and the Physical Exam

-Again, the goal with a physical exam is usually to rule out a physical cause for depression.
-When performing the physical exam, the doctor may focus primarily on the nervous and hormonal systems.
+Again, the goal with a physical exam is usually to rule out another medical cause for depression.
+When performing the physical exam, the doctor may focus primarily on the neurological and endocrine systems.
 The doctor will try to identify any major health concerns that may be contributing to symptoms of clinical depression.
 For example, hypothyroidism -- caused by an underactive thyroid gland -- is the most common medical condition associated with depressive symptoms.
-Other hormone disorders associated with depression include hyperthyroidism -- caused by an overactive thyroid -- and Cushing's disease -- a disorder of the adrenal gland.
+Other endocrine disorders associated with depression include hyperthyroidism -- caused by an overactive thyroid -- and Cushing's disease -- a disorder of the adrenal gland.

 Many central nervous system illnesses and injuries can also lead to depression.
 For example, depression might be associated with any of the following conditions:

 Corticosteroid medications such as prednisone, which people take for diseases such as rheumatoid arthritis or asthma, are also associated with depression.
-Other drugs, including illegal steroids and amphetamines and over-the-counter appetite suppressants, may cause depression on withdrawal.
+Other drugs, including illegal steroids, excessive alcohol use, and amphetamines and over-the-counter appetite suppressants, may cause depression on withdrawal.

 Diagnosing Depression and Lab Tests

 Your doctor can usually tell if you have depression by asking you specific questions and doing a physical exam.
 Your doctor may, however, ask for lab tests to rule out other diagnoses.
 Your doctor will likely do blood tests to check for medical conditions that may cause depressive symptoms.
-He or she will use the blood tests to check for such things as anemia, and thyroid, hormone, and calcium levels.
+They will use the blood tests to check for such things as anemia as well as thyroid or possibly other hormones, and sometimes calcium and vitamin D levels.